-Our bodies defence mechanism works through its blood.
+Our body's defence mechanism works through its blood.
 Bacteria in the mouth are able to stick to the teeth and gums using a polysaccharide glue.
 When they clump together in plaques, they change and become toxic to us.
 Our body therefore produces lots of blood vessels around these areas which readily leak blood and associated fluids onto the clumps of bugs in order to protect us.
 Therefore, in this case, bleeding gums are a sign of immunological reaction to a bacterial infection.

 What is gingivitis?